umputun/mpt/README.md

 Available keys (use hyphens in flag values):
 - `url` - Base URL for the provider API (required)
 - `model` - Model to use (required)
-- `api-key` - API key for authentication
+- `api-key` - API key for authentication (optional, can be omitted for local LLMs or servers without authentication)
 - `name` - Display name for the provider (defaults to ID)
 - `max-tokens` - Maximum tokens to generate (default: 16384, 0 = use model maximum, supports k/kb/m/mb/g/gb suffixes)
 - `temperature` - Controls randomness 0-2 (default: 0.7, 0 = deterministic)
-- `endpoint-type` - API endpoint type: auto, responses, chat_completions (default: chat_completions)
+- `endpoint-type` - API endpoint type (default: chat_completions)
+  - `auto` - Automatically detect based on model name (GPT-5 → responses, others → chat_completions)
+  - `responses` - Force v1/responses endpoint (required for GPT-5 models)
+  - `chat_completions` - Force v1/chat/completions endpoint (for GPT-4, GPT-4o, and most compatible APIs)
 - `enabled` - Enable/disable provider (default: true)

+**Note on API Keys**: API keys are optional for custom providers.
+If your custom provider doesn't require authentication (e.g., local LLM servers like Ollama, LM Studio, or development servers), you can omit the `api-key` field.
+MPT will skip the Authorization header when the API key is empty.

 Examples: